 Phenylephrine

-Topically applied phenylephrine makes follicle muscles contract, which can increase the hair’s resistance to falling out (say from brushing or other tension).
-One study used a formulation that decreased shedding from brushing by almost 40 percent.
+Topically applied phenylephrine makes follicle muscles contract, which can increase your hair’s resistance to falling out (such as from brushing or other tension).
+One study used a formulation that decreased shedding from brushing by almost 40%.

-Phenylephrine may affect the heart, so talk with a doctor before use.
+But phenylephrine may affect your heart, so talk with a doctor before using it.

-PRP injections are a possible option, especially for those not responding to topical hair restoring treatments.
+PRP injections are a possible option, especially if your hair loss does not respond to topical hair-restoring treatments.

-Made with isolated platelets (cell fragments) taken from a person’s own blood, the injections are have a healing, rejuvenating effect.
-(You might’ve heard about Kim Kardashian’s recent “vampire facial” — those were PRP injections.)
+Made with isolated platelets (cell fragments) taken from your own blood, the injections have a healing, rejuvenating effect.
+(You might have heard about Kim Kardashian’s “vampire facial” — those were PRP injections.)

-There isn’t a ton of conclusive research on PRP injections for hair growth specifically but one small study found significant increase in hair growth after just 4 weeks of treatment.
-It also has few side effects because the body is unlikely to reject its own blood.
+There isn’t a ton of conclusive research on PRP injections for hair growth.
+Future studies should continue to examine the hair-promoting mechanisms of PRP.
+The treatment is beneficial because it has few side effects since your body is unlikely to reject its own blood.

 Spironolactone (Aldactone)

-Spironolactone works by inhibiting androgens like testosterone which can speed up hair loss for women.
-So it’s commonly recommended for people with hormonal issues.
+Spironolactone works by inhibiting androgens such as testosterone, which can speed up hair loss in females.
+It’s commonly recommended for people with hormonal issues.

-However, pregnant people or people thinking about getting pregnant shouldn’t take Spironolactone as it can create problems for newborns.
-It can also cause weight, mood, and energy changes.
+But if you’re pregnant or thinking about getting pregnant, you shouldn’t take spironolactone because it can cause problems for newborns.
+It can also cause changes in weight, mood, and energy.

 Oral finasteride

-Finasteride is a prescription-only drug for male bodied people that can be taken orally to slow hair loss and possibly increase hair growth.
+Finasteride is a prescription drug for males that can be taken orally to slow down hair loss and possibly increase hair growth.

 Most people will notice a difference within 3 months of use.
-Finasteride is also not a permanent fix, typically those who stopped taking the drug lose the hair gained during its use within 1 year.
+But finasteride is not a permanent fix.

-It’s important to note that female-bodied people, especially pregnant people, should stay far away from this drug as it can have dangerous side effects.
+Females and pregnant people should stay far away from this drug, as it can have dangerous side effects.

 Was this helpful?

-While some swear by the methods listed below, none have enough research behind them to be proven effective, so please proceed with caution if you choose to move forward.
-As always, make sure to patch test new products to avoid any widespread reactions.
+While some people swear by the methods listed below, none of these methods are backed by enough research to say whether they’re truly effective.
+Please proceed with caution if you choose to try them.
+And as always, make sure to patch test new products to avoid any widespread reactions.

 Scalp massage

-However, that’s not the same as increasing the density of hair, or the number off hairs on your head.
-Thus, this might not be the best solution for some on its own.
+However, that’s not the same as increasing the density of your hair or the number of hairs on your head, so this might not be the best solution for some people on its own.

 Onion juice